d-bl/GroundForge/docs/help/Thread-Properties.md

 More thread colors and/or widths
 ================================

+Downloaded diagrams and a vector capable editor (SVG) allow more/other thread properties.

+When 4 variants is enough: your SVG editor might allow to select all threads with one of the predefined colors and subsequently change them.

-Grouping thread segments in downloaded diagrams simplifies the procedure to apply more thread colors and widths.
+Grouping thread segments simplifies the procedure to apply more thread colors and widths.
 The feature did not mary well with the Droste patterns and is only available for laptops and desktops:
 * [download](https://github.com/d-bl/GroundForge/archive/thread-props.zip) and unzip
 * select/tweak your pattern on the [web site](/GroundForge/tiles)